WWF-Sweden/ITR-tool/docs/index.rst

-SBTi-Finance Tool for Temperature Scoring & Portfolio Coverage
+WWF Finance Tool for Temperature Scoring & Portfolio Coverage
 ==============================================================

 *Do you want to understand what drives the temperature score of your